-The Jewish Historical Society of Fairfield County provided AJHS and the Center with very rich container list information in an Excel format, exported from the description management software PastPerfect.
+The Jewish Historical Society of Fairfield County provided AJHS and the Center with very rich container list information in an Excel format, exported from the collection management software PastPerfect.
 The records were not organized at the collection level, but included title information that indicated the provenance of a particular container.
-For example, a sample container-level row contained this information:
+For instance, a sample container-level row contained this information:

-Temple Sinai of Stamford, CT Bulletins from 2000-2001 Temple Sinai Bulletins Bulletins 478
+Temple Sinal of Stamford, CT Bulletins from 2000-2001.
+Temple Sinal Bulletins Bulletins 478

-The Center and AJHS Data Implementation Specialists suggested manually creating collection-level records, and the Society agreed.
-The final collection-level record, which was imported into the Portal, looked like this (record slightly abbreviated):
+The Center and AJHS's data implementation specialists suggested manually creating collection-level records, and the society agreed.
+The final collection-level record, which was imported into the portal, looked like this (record slightly abbreviated):